preservim/nerdtree/README.markdown

 See here: https://github.com/scrooloose/nerdtree/issues/433#issuecomment-92590696

 ---

+> How can I shift between nerdtree tab and my working tab in vim?

+Use `Ctrl-n` to switch to nerdtree tab and `q` to switch to working tab

+---

+> Where can I access help in nerdtree?

+Press `?` when you are in nerdtree tab

+---

 > How can I change default arrows?

 Use these variables in your vimrc.
 Note that below are default arrow symbols